nipuntalukdar/kafka_consumer_exporter/README.md

 For consumer lags and offsets  monitoring, it works with the new high level consumers only right now.
-The old high level consumer where offsets are stored in Zookeeper and consumers coordinations happen through Zookeeper is not tested.
+The old high level consumer where offsets are stored in Zookeeper and where consumer-coordinations happen through Zookeeper is not tested.

 Installation